psurya1994/books/cal-newport-deep-work.md

 - Build rituals to the same level of strictness as previous thinkers.
 Minimize the friction to go deep by preplanning things:
 	- where to work and for how long (needs to be an empty room used only for depth, have a fixed time frame, open-ended slog is horrible)
-	- how you'll work once work starts (no internet, distraction sheet, having a plan and a metric for deep work (eg. how many pages you read), in pomodoros)
+	- how you'll work once work starts (no internet, distraction sheet, having a plan and a metric for deep work (eg. how many pages you read, in pomodoros)
 	- how you'll support your work (coffee and access to food, walks in nature in between)

-### Strategy: Value deep work religiously
+### Strategy 2: Value deep work religiously

-- To work deeply is what helps you reach virtue (as suggested in Stoicism).
+- To work deeply is what helps you reach tranquility (as suggested in Stoicism).
 Treat this work as a religious ritual, as a holy thing.
 Don't take it lightly.
 Don't let other people interrupt you.

 - With a radical change in your environment, with a singnificant investment of money or effort, all dedicated towards supporting a deep task, you increase the perceived importance of the task.

 - Make grand gestures: JK Rowling checks into a 1000$/day hotel to write.
 Bill Gates chose week long retreat instead of seattle head quaters, Alan Lightman goes to a tiny island for 2.5 motnhs without internet or phone, Michael Pollan and Dan Pink built expensive writing cabins, Peter Shankman wrote his book flying business class, William Shockley didn't emerge from his room until he ironed out details for better transistor design.
+Making such a gesture help you go deeper.

-### Strategy: working with others
+### Strategy 3: Work with others

 - To take your work to the next level, you need to collaborate with others.
 Many ideas originate from open ended discussions with people.
 So, expose yourself to ideas in hubs on a regular basis, but maintain a spoke in which to work deeply on what you encounter.